VP, Marketing at Zipline Games

 Senior Director at Black Duck Consulting

 With over 25 years of embedded and mobile industry experience, Bill Weinberg helps clients enable, build and deploy intelligent device software in engagements involving open source strategy, market analysis, go-to-market, positioning and messaging.
 His expertise spans mobile software, embedded, virtualization, cloud computing and carrier-grade telecom systems.
 Follow Bill on Twitter at @LinuxPundit.

-President & Chief Executive Officer at Black Duck Software
+Former President & Chief Executive Officer at Black Duck Software

 Tim has 30 years of software and technology management experience and was recently named one of the Most Influential People in the Open Source Industry, in survey of executives conducted by Mindtouch.
 Prior to joining Black Duck, Tim was Chief Marketing Officer at EqualLogic and Dell’s Vice President of the Nashua (N.H.)
 Design Center.
 Tim also spent several years at Red Hat as Senior Vice President of Worldwide Marketing & General Manager of Enterprise Products, where he was instrumental in expanding its business into the developer and middleware markets with acquisitions of JBoss and MetaMatrix.

 Chief Technology Officer & Vice President of Engineering, Black Duck Software